 Year three: Sandwich year

 You will spend year three on a work placement.
 This will usually be based in the UK, but industrial placements overseas are occasionally available.
 You will effectively be an employee of the company with whom you are placed, and you will conduct chemistry-related activities appropriate to the commercial nature of the company.
-The School will help you to find a placement related to your interests and strengths, and we will maintain close contact with you throughout your placement.
+We encourage you to look for your own placement provider, but we do share potential opportunities with our partner companies who seek Cardiff students in particular.
+We will maintain close contact with you throughout your placement.